Healthcare Simulation Certificate – Online Graduate Program

 Boise State University’s College of Health Sciences offers a Graduate Certificate in Healthcare Simulation.
 This program is designed for healthcare educators working full-time and looking for educational opportunities that fit into their busy life.

 The program will provide formal preparation for healthcare educators and operators using or desiring to use simulation pedagogy to teach learners in health professions programs and practice settings.
 Courses are all taught by Certified Healthcare Simulation Educators (CHSE).

 Two classes are offered online and one is a hybrid course that includes a 3- day on site experience during the summer.
 The certificate can be completed in 12 months.
 The online courses will last 15 weeks in a semester, therefore, students should plan to spend a minimum of 7.5-9 hours weekly on classwork and interaction with other students and the instructor.

-New students may begin the certificate program in the fall or spring.
+New students may begin the certificate program in the fall.
 Review the Boise State Academic Calendars for semester start dates and deadlines.
 Select the grey tab for the desired semester.
 During fall and spring semester, program courses will be offered during Regular Session.

 In the summer, N-SIM 503 will be offered in the first 7-week session.
 Learn more about the on-campus visit requirement for this class.

 Program admissions information explains how people who earned their bachelor’s degree will be ready to initiate the Healthcare Simulation Certificate curriculum below.

 (Online course, Offered every Fall semester) This course is an introductory simulation in healthcare theory course.
 The course will include integration of simulation into the curriculum, scenario development, debriefing techniques, teaching methodology, and interprofessional collaboration.
 This foundational course is a prerequisite for all other courses in the series.
 Students will leave this course with skill theoretical simulation knowledge applicable to clinical or academic educational settings.